Last Updated on July 26, 2022 by Camilla Gill

 Freelancing has taken off in a big way in the last decade.
 Now, with the global pandemic, freelancing has provided financial and career success to people who want or need to work remotely.
 You can work where you want to work, bring in substantial earnings, and do it on your own schedule, in your own way, using your unique skills and talents.

 But along with its many advantages, freelancing comes with some difficult challenges.
 One of them is maintaining a healthy work-life balance.
-Here’s what you need to know to do that and how BetterHelp can make it easier.
+Here’s what you need to know to do that, written for both current freelancers and those who are looking to find remote work, and how BetterHelp can make it easier.

 What Is BetterHelp?